nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       penetrate the inner structures of the tooth, eventually reaching the very centre of the tooth which is called the pulp cavity.
     imageUrl: img/picture4.png
-  - heading: Full Mouth Rehabilitation
+  - heading: Full Mouth Rehabilitation - No more jaw pain
     text: "Full mouth rehabilitation, a  process of rebuilding or simultaneously restoring all of the teeth in both the upper and lower jaws.
-It is a treatment tailor made for you., to optimize the health of entire mouth.
+It is a treatment tailor made for you, to optimize the health of entire mouth.
 This may require restoration and/or replacement of teeth.
 Patients with following conditions will benefit from this: \n•\tTeeth  lost due to decay or other reasons.\n\n•\tSeverely worn out teeth.\n\n•\tComplaint of jaw, muscle and headache pain, which may be due to \n       faulty bite       \n  "
     imageUrl: img/dental-teeth-mold.jpg
-  - heading: Orthodontic
+  - heading: Orthodontic - Braces and Wires
     imageUrl: >-
       img/favpng_dental-braces-dentistry-orthodontics-tooth-clear-aligners_epxkflwz.png
     text: >-